edmondklai/2023-summer/week-6/agenda.md

 arr.splice(2, 2, "three", "four"); // arr is now [1, 2, "three", "four", 5]
 ```

+_Searching for elements_

+- indexOf(): Returns the first index at which a given element can be found in the array, or -1 if it is not present.

+- includes(): Determines whether an array includes a certain value among its entries, returning true or false as appropriate.

+- find(): Returns the value of the first element in the array that satisfies the provided testing function.
+Otherwise undefined is returned.

 ```js
 let arr = [1, 2, 3, 4, 5];
 let index = arr.indexOf(3); // index is now 2